 In the first draft of the script, a subplot featuring the Weasley twins and Ludo Bagman, the head of the Ministry's sports department, was featured prominently.
 In fact, it was reported that Martin Landham was cast as Bagman.
 In the subsequent drafts, the subplot was dropped, and the character of Ludo Bagman makes no credited appearance in the movie.

-Scottish band Franz Ferdinand was the first choice to perform as the Weird Sisters but they declined.
-Due to the similarities in name, the Canadian band Wyrd Sisters attempted to stop the film's release by filing a lawsuit but unsuccessful.
+Scottish band Franz Ferdinand was the first choice to perform as the Weird Sisters, but they declined.
+Due to the similarities in name, the Canadian band Wyrd Sisters attempted to stop the film's release in Canada, by filing a lawsuit, but were unsuccessful.

 First film in the series not to be dubbed into Icelandic (and other languages alike), where dubbing for theatrical release is limited to projects primarily aimed at children.
 In fact, even with different ratings of the following films, dubbing did not resume for some of those languages (like Icelandic).

-The dragons depicted in the film are not dragons at all.
-As they do not have front legs, they are clearly wyverns.
-Although the two are confused often, wyverns have two back legs and wings coming out of where their front legs would be and dragons have two set of legs plus wings coming out of their back.
+The dragon faced by Harry is no dragon at all.
+As it does not have front legs, it is clearly a wyvern.
+Although the two are often confused, wyverns have two back legs and wings coming out of where their front legs would be, and dragons have two sets of legs plus wings coming out of their back.
 Wyverns generally are considered lesser cousins of the dragons, and are often unable to breathe fire.
 Another cousin of the dragon is the drakon, appearing identical to dragons, only lacking wings.
 These were originally considered for the book, but were eventually replaced with a more familiar dominating mythical creature.

-Caio César, a prominent Brazilian voice actor who dubbed Daniel Radcliffe as Harry Potter and in other films, was also a military cop and passed away aged 27 in 2015, after being shot in his neck at the Complexo do Alemão slums, in Rio de Janeiro.
+Caio Cesar, a prominent Brazilian voice actor, who dubbed Daniel Radcliffe as Harry Potter, and in other films, was also a military cop, and died at the age of 27 in 2015, after being shot in his neck, at the Complexo do Alemão slums, in Rio de Janeiro.

 Ralph Fiennes was not wearing any make up to cover his nose.
 In order to make the character scarier, film editors digitally removed it.
 Also, the "red, snake-like eyes" the novel describes were not added, due to the actor's thought that the expression in his eyes would provide a better idea of Lord Voldemort's insanity and malignity.